jboss-developer/jboss-eap-quickstarts/kitchensink-html5-mobile/README.md

 What is it?
 -----------

-The `kitchensink-html5-mobile` quickstart is based on the `kitchensink` quickstart and demonstrates a Java EE 6 mobile database application using HTML5, jQuery Mobile, JAX-RS, JPA 2.0, and REST.
+The `kitchensink-html5-mobile` quickstart is based on the `kitchensink` quickstart and demonstrates a Java EE 6 mobile database application using HTML5, jQuery Mobile, JAX-RS, JPA 2.0, and REST in Red Hat JBoss Enterprise Application Platform.

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and advanced JAX-RS.
 And since testing is just as important with client side as it is server side, this application uses QUnit to show you how to unit test your JavaScript.